Texas vs Louisiana Prediction, Game Preview

 It’s not like the offense worked.

 Texas can’t make the same mistakes the Cyclones did.
-It can’t turn the ball over, there can’t be a slew of breakdowns, and it has to play a full 60 minutes – the Ragin’ Cajuns will keep on coming.
+It can’t turn the ball over – that’s Job One for new starting quarterback Hudson Card – there can’t be a slew of breakdowns, and it has to play a full 60 minutes – the Ragin’ Cajuns will keep on coming.

 It’s going to be a fight for the Longhorns, but the defense will rise up after giving up a few early scoring drives, and the offense will click in the third quarter after giving away a few turnovers early.